 * Students with disabilities

-These groups may be able to claim some JSA/IS/ESA to cover the summer period.
-For further information on the exceptions please ask at the Advice and Support Centre.
+These groups may be able to claim some assistance to cover the summer period by making an application via the Universal Credit system.
+For further information on the exceptions please ask at the Advice and Representation Centre.

 Other Financial Support